-- (e) Both of the following are true: - (i) The result of one or more maximum monthly percent water demand calculations made in accordance with clause (b) of subrule (2) is between 23% and 25%, inclusive. - (ii) A sensitivity analysis of the data used to prepare the Tier One Water Budget suggests that the stress level for the subwatershed could be moderate. - (3) Low, if a stress level was not assigned by either subrule (1) or subrule (2).
+(c) Both of the following are true:

+(i) The result of one or more maximum monthly percent water demand calculations made in accordance with clause (a) of subrule (2) is between 18% and 20%, inclusive.

+(ii) A sensitivity analysis of the data used to prepare the Tier One Water Budget suggests that the stress level for the subwatershed could be moderate.
+(3) Low, if a stress level was not assigned by either subrule (1) or subrule (2).